-While there are no specific employment laws concerning the consumption of alcohol at work, some industries apply other laws which explicitly prohibit it.
-For example, where an employee is required to drive, operate machinery or public transport, drinking at work is prohibited.
-This is because the law (eg the Transport and Works Act 1992 or Road Traffic Act 1988) make it an offence to drive while under the influence of alcohol.
+While there are no specific employment laws concerning the consumption of alcohol at work, some industries have laws that explicitly prohibit it.
+For example, where a staff member is required to drive or operate machinery or public transport, drinking at work is prohibited.
+This is because the law (eg the Transport and Works Act 1992 or Road Traffic Act 1988) makes it an offence to drive while under the influence of alcohol.

 Can employers set their own policies?

 Even where the consumption of alcohol is not prohibited (onsite or offsite), staff members may be sent home or otherwise reprimanded if they consume excessive amounts of alcohol.
-This is due to the duty employers owe to their staff as an employer knowingly letting staff continue work under the influence of excess alcohol, could be prosecuted if the staff members are putting themselves or others at risk.
+This is due to the duty employers owe to their staff, as an employer knowingly letting staff continue to work under the influence of excess alcohol could be prosecuted if the staff members are putting themselves or others at risk.

 What should employers and staff members do?